 A Hang-On-Back or HOB Filter is exactly what the name suggests, hanging on the back of the fish tank.
 These small-size filters are ideal for small to medium tanks.
 Their low flow rate is suitable for small tanks as high flow rates can damage the fish or plants.
 This one is adjustable and pretty easy to maintain.

-There are some other filters like surface skimmer, sump filter, UV sterilizer with some distinct characteristics.
+There are some other filters like surface skimmers, sump filters, and UV sterilizers with some distinct characteristics.
 However, you have to learn about your fish tank and what type of filters will work best for them.

 After going through our whole write-up on how does a canister filter work, things should be looking pretty clear to you now!
 And if you don’t know which one should you opt for, the Fluval 07 series canister filter can be an ideal choice for you to start.
 We also suggest you can go for OASE BioMaster Thermo 600.
 However, keep in mind, you have to properly take care of your aquarium regardless of what filter you are using.

-The most important thing is to provide a healthy and clean living condition for those precious aquatic creatures.
+The most important thing is to provide healthy and clean living conditions for those precious aquatic creatures.
 And at the end of the day, every filter type has its own advantages to offer you.
 While some may serve you on an average level, others would be generating more appealing outcomes.

 But remember, the most efficient ones often require more effort to keep them in good condition.
 While an aquarium canister filter may cost you extra cash and time, it’s definitely worth it!

-If You have any question, please ask in the comments box, we will be happy to answer.
+If You have any questions, please ask in the comments box, and we will be happy to answer.